Skip to main content

 NYISO zone.
 New York State is broken into 11 main zones for energy pricing by the New York Independent System Operator (NYISO).
 NYISO controls the electrical grid.
 See NYISO’s New York Load Zone Control Area map.

 Plant type.
-Three plant types are modeled in the 2022 version of this tool: solar – fixed axis, solar – tracking, and land based wind.
+Three plant types are modeled in this tool: solar – fixed axis, solar – tracking, and land based wind.

 Solar – fixed axis.
 Fixed axis solar refers to panels mounted on stationary racks.
 Panels do not move, and efficiency is lower when the sun angle is not optimal.